 Jeannie Loeb received her Ph.D. from the University of North Carolina at Chapel Hill, specializing in Behavioral Neuroscience.
 She is currently a Teaching Professor, Director of Undergraduate Studies, and serves on the Chair Advisory Board in the Department of Psychology and Neuroscience.
 Dr. Loeb is also a Clinical Associate Professor in the School of Education and a Carolina Covenants mentor.
 Previous experience includes serving as the Director of Instructional Development for her Department and as a mentor for Carolina Scholars and C-STEP.
 She has also served on the Educational Policy Committee and the Academic Support Program for the Student Athletes Advisory Committee.
 Dr. Loeb has a deep interest in the science of learning and faculty development; she has given numerous plenary and keynote presentations about learning and teaching at various teaching conferences and universities.

-Dr. Loeb usually teaches General Psychology, Biological Psychology, Biological Psychology Seminar for Transfer Students, Health Psychology, and Laboratory in College Teaching.
-However, she has also taught the following courses at UNC: Abnormal Psychology, Honors Abnormal Psychology, Advanced Biological Psychology, Teaching of Psychology (General Psychology recitation leader training), Research Methods, Personality Psychology, Developmental Psychology, Social Psychology, Power Studying, and The Science of Learning.
+Dr. Loeb usually teaches General Psychology, Biological Psychology, Biological Psychology Seminar for Transfer Students, Health Psychology, Laboratory in College Teaching, and the Science of Learning.
+However, she has also taught the following courses at UNC: Abnormal Psychology, Honors Abnormal Psychology, Advanced Biological Psychology, Teaching of Psychology (General Psychology recitation leader training), Research Methods, Personality Psychology, Developmental Psychology, Social Psychology, and Power Studying.